Two Months In Las Terrenas

 Some Of The Restaurants

 It’s customary to leave a tip, which they greatly appreciate.
-Among the restaurants I enjoyed were Panini, a small Empanada cabin with delicious and affordable food, and a great Mexican restaurant.
+Among the restaurants I enjoyed were Panini, a small Empanada cabin with delicious and pocket-friendly food, and a great Mexican restaurant with affordable options.

-The pizza place does have a fee, but the pizza is excellent and cooked over an open fire by the beach, providing a breathtaking view.
+The pizza place does have a fee, but the pizza is excellent and cooked over an open fire by the beach, offering a view that will take your breath away.

 Casa Azul